 Maintain a website that provides a network directory and a simple and easy-to-understand list of Covered Benefits and out-of-pocket expenses for consumers to review.

 Provide a customer service call center adequately staffed to handle questions and assist consumers.
-At a minimum, customer service call center hours shall be Monday – Friday from 8am – 6pm, Pacific Time.
+At a minimum, Vision Carrier’s customer service call center hours shall be Monday – Friday from 8am – 6pm, Pacific Time.
 Customer service center must offer a dedicated toll-free number for customers.

 Invoice Enrollees and collect premiums.